parishwadomkar/TrafficDetection/README.md

 ## Contributing

 Contributions to improve calibration, enhance the speed estimation algorithm, and add additional features (such as multi-region tracking) are highly welcome.
-Feel free to fork this repository, submit pull requests, and share your improvements with the community.
+Feel free to fork this repository, submit pull requests, and share your improvements with us.